-As with any blog, SBCT attracts comments from a variety of perspectives.
+As with any blog, SBC Today attracts comments from a variety of perspectives.
 Many issues confronting the Southern Baptist Convention are controversial.
-SBCT does not necessarily endorse all that is said in the blog, not only in the comments section but in the articles themselves.
+SBC Today does not necessarily endorse all that is written on this blog, not only in the comments section, but even in the articles themselves.
 Within reason, we want to encourage the free expression of a broad range of ideas.
 Readers are invited to contact us by email with any questions or concerns they may have.
 For general questions about the site or to submit an article for consideration to be published on SBC Today, please email us at firstname.lastname@example.org.